apache/couchdb/src/fauxton/writing_addons.md

 ## Generating an addon
 We have a `grunt-init` template that lets you create a skeleton addon, including all the boiler plate code.
-Run `grunt-init tasks/addon` and answer the questions it asks to create an addon:
+Run `./node_modules/.bin/grunt-init tasks/addon` and answer the questions it asks to create an addon:

-    ± grunt-init tasks/addon
+    $ ./node_modules/.bin/grunt-init tasks/addon
     path.existsSync is now called `fs.existsSync`.
     Running "addon" task